kumkumsingh/PicturePuzzle/Readme.md

 6. Just one movement is possible each time.
 7. Game ends when all pieces are in the right position, showing the image clearly.
-8. Play Again button to play the game again.
+8. Start button to start the game.

 <a name="run"></a>